lyl24/lyl24-ece4960/lab4.md

 After carefully verifying that all the wires were set up correctly (despite the confusing colors), I plugged in the battery while the Artemis was connected via USB to my computer, and the yellow LED lit up.
 This meant that the battery was being charged from the USB port, and everything was working properly.

 ## Testing!
 Next, we can move on to testing the capabilities of the RC car.
+For this lab, I collaborated with Syd Lawrence.

 The car is powered by an 850mAh battery, and it is controlled using a remote control.

 ![Car](images/lab4/car.jpg)